hashicorp/terraform-provider-azurerm/website/docs/r/servicebus_subscription.html.markdown

 * `name` - (Required) Specifies the name of the ServiceBus Subscription resource.
 Changing this forces a new resource to be created.

-* `namespace_name` - (Required) The name of the ServiceBus Namespace to create this Subscription in.
-Changing this forces a new resource to be created.

-* `topic_name` - (Required) The name of the ServiceBus Topic to create this Subscription in.
-Changing this forces a new resource to be created.
+* `topic_id` - (Required) The ID of the ServiceBus Topic to create this Subscription in.

-* `resource_group_name` - (Required) The name of the resource group in which to create the namespace.
 Changing this forces a new resource to be created.

 * `max_delivery_count` - (Required) The maximum number of deliveries.